 The study provides data and information that will be useful for engineers, architects, and city planners involved in transport infrastructure management.

-It also provides a model to integrate climate change and natural hazards risks and exposures into infrastructure planning and management, investments, and resource allocation, while using the latest global hazard mapping tools to assess risks to provide more accurate information, and well-informed recommendations.
+It also provides a model to integrate climate change and natural hazards, risks, and exposures into infrastructure planning and management, investments, and resource allocation.
+The latest global hazard mapping tools are used to assess risks, providing more accurate information and well-informed recommendations.

-Surely, climate adaptation solutions must be considered in mitigating the multiple natural risks that have been identified in Koks, et al.’s study.
+Surely, climate adaptation solutions must be considered in mitigating the multiple natural risks identified in Koks et al.’s study.

 Source Citation